tera-alkahest/alkahest/README.md

 to just start TERA and play.

-For some regions, you may need to log into TERA first, then start Alkahest just before launching the game.
-This is necessary because some regions use the same domain name for logging in and retrieving the server list.
+For some regions, you may need to log into TERA first, then start Alkahest just before actually launching the game.
+This is necessary because some regions use the same domain name for logging in and for retrieving the server list, the latter of which gets redirected by Alkahest.
+For KR specifically, you need to start Alkahest right after launching the game, during the splash screen.

 Note that, by default, Alkahest will adjust your `hosts` file so that the hostname that the TERA launcher fetches the official server list from will be